-This screening guide is designed for high school classroom teachers, community screening facilitators, and college professors to engage with the feature-length version of The Soul of America.
-The film covers case studies from American history in which our “better angels” and our worst instincts were in conflict.
-They address themes of xenophobia, racism, and economic disparity and insecurity while illustrating the significance of civic engagement, moral leadership, and ethical decision-making.
+The Screening Guide is designed for high school classroom teachers, community screening facilitators, and college professors to engage with the feature-length version of The Soul of America.
 The film is an informative and inspiring complement to teaching US history, government, and civics.
 This guide contains a statement from the filmmaker, background information on Jon Meacham, and suggested questions for pre- and post-screening discussion.